Sompal Kami

 Sompal Kami (सोमपाल कामी; born 2 February 1996) is a Nepalese professional cricketer.
 Kami is a right-handed batsman and a right-arm fast-medium bowler.
 He is one of the eleven cricketers to play in Nepal's first ever One Day International (ODI) match, against the Netherlands, in August 2018.
-In January 2019, he became the first bowler for Nepal to take a five-wicket haul in an ODI match.
+In January 2019, he became the first bowler for Nepal to take a five-wicket haul in an ODI.

-His bowling speed was measured above 140 km/h during the match against Afghanistan in the 2014 ICC World Twenty20.
-He was #82 ranked T20I bowler in the world, achieving the 316 rating benchmark on 17 July 2015.
-He represents the Nepal Army Club of the National League, Jagdamba Giants of the Nepal Premier League, and New Horizon College, which plays in the SPA Cup.

 Early life

 Originally from Gulmi in western Nepal, Sompal was raised in India after his father moved to Punjab along with his family.
 Sompal spent his childhood as an enthusiastic cricket lover.
-He represented various school level tournaments.
+He played in various school-level tournaments.
 Most notable was his participation in the Indian Premier Corporate League where he was the captain.
-He returned in Nepal on 2013 and continued his cricket career.
+He returned to Nepal in 2013 and continued his cricket career.
 He is married to Prativa Ghimire.

 Domestic and T20 franchise career

 Sompal made his entry to Kathmandu Region No. 3 through the Nepali Cricket Fan Club.
 He was one of the key players of Kathmandu Region No. 3, which won the U-19 National Championship.
 He broke a record in the tournament by scoring two centuries and achieving the best bowling figures.
 Through this tournament, he impressed the Nepal coach Pubudu Dassanayake and was able to cement his place in the national squad.

-In an unofficial tournament, Sagarmatha Cement Journey to World Cup tournament in December 2013 in Kathmandu, Sompal was the leading wicket-taker with 10 wickets from four matches.
+In an unofficial tournament, Sagarmatha Cement Journey to World Cup tournament in December 2013 in Kathmandu, Sompal was the leading wicket-taker with 10 wickets in four matches.

 He made his first-class debut for Saracens Sports Club in the 2015–16 Premier League Tournament on 26 December 2015 in Sri Lanka.

 In June 2019, he was selected to play for the Winnipeg Hawks franchise team in the 2019 Global T20 Canada tournament.